-- 1 The date used to calculate Life of Fund performance for the index is November 3, 1997, the inception date of the oldest share class. - Performance shown prior to August 2, 2002 for Class S shares is that of Class I shares, which has lower expenses and correspondingly higher returns than Class S shares. - 3 The S&P 500° Index is a float-adjusted market capitalization-weighted index that focuses on the large-cap segment of the U.S. equity market, and includes a significant portion of the total value of the market.
-Please note that the index described in this report does not take into account any fees, expenses or tax consequences of investing in the individual securities that it tracks, and that individuals cannot invest directly in any index.
+- 1 The date used to calculate Life of Fund performance for the index is March 22, 1994, the Fund's commencement of operations. - The Russell 1000° Value Index is a float-adjusted market capitalization-weighted index that measures the performance of the large-cap value segment of the U.S. equity market.
+It includes those Russell 1000° Index companies with lower price-to-book ratios and lower forecasted growth rates.
+The index is rebalanced annually in June.
+The Russell 1000 Index is a float-adjusted market capitalization-weighted index that measures the performance of the large-cap segment of the U.S. equity market, and includes approximately 1,000 of the largest securities in the Russell 3000° Index (which measures the performance of the 3,000 largest U.S. public companies based on total market capitalization).
+The index is rebalanced annually in June.
+Please note that the indices described in this report do not take into account any fees, expenses or tax consequences of investing in the individual securities that they track, and that individuals cannot invest directly in any index.
 Data about the performance of an index are prepared or obtained by Neuberger Berman Investment Advisers LLC ("Management") and reflect the reinvestment of income dividends and other distributions, if any.
-The Fund may invest in securities not included in a described index and generally does not invest in all securities included in a described index. - 4 The Fund had a policy of investing mainly in large-cap stocks prior to December 2002.
-Its performance prior to that date might have been different if current policies had been in effect.
+The Fund may invest in securities not included in a described index and generally does not invest in all securities included in a described index.